 - Activities will disturb 50 cubic yards or more in non-ESH streams.

-- Applicants plan to operate a large suction dredge with a hose intake greater than four inches in diameter.
+- Operating a large suction dredge with a hose intake greater than four inches in diameter.

-- Applicants plan to recreationally placer mine in an SSW.
-Be aware that suction dredging is not allowed in scenic waterways, even under an individual permit.
+- Mining in a SSW.
+Suction dredging is not allowed in State Scenic Waterways under the GA or an individual permit.